Polio outbreak the ‘jolt’ needed to tackle falling child vaccine uptake, expert warns

 “Convenience, making sure that it’s easy for parents to access the vaccinations their children need.
 Maybe they can’t afford to travel to a GP, or a parent returns to work and doesn’t have the time they previously did to take their child for a follow-up jab.

 “And confidence.
-People have more access to information in a way than they never had before, and that information isn’t always rational.
+People have more access to information in a way that they never had before, and that information isn’t always rational.
 It’s perhaps not as accurate or is misleading and puts people off.
 Rising mistrust of health authorities in certain communities also plays a role.”

 NHS England has been approached for comment.